 If you receive a corrected 1099 tax form in the mail and have already imported the data into your TurboTax return, you will need to delete your previous import.
 To delete previously imported data within TurboTax, go to the File menu and select Remove Imported Data.
 Unfortunately, due to a system limitation, the corrected 1099 tax data cannot be reimported.

 As a convenience for individual mutual fund accounts, 1099-B imports include cost basis information.
-This cost basis is calculated using the average cost method, one of several ways of calculating cost basis.
+This cost basis for mutual funds is calculated using using Average Cost as the default method unless you chose another method, one of several ways of calculating cost basis.
 1099-B imports do not include cost basis information for Brokerage accounts.

 Please visit the Tax Planning section of our website for more on calculating cost basis.

 Due to e-file limitations, you will be unable to e-file if you have imported more than 10 1099-R forms combined from all of your financial institutions.
 TurboTax will prompt you if you have exceeded the maximum number of 1099-R forms and are ineligible for e-filing.
 You will still be able to print and mail your return using the TurboTax product.